 | Troubleshooting | Ongoing | System-guided |

-Automation eliminates human variability: same profile produces identical results every batch, no variation from operator to operator, no quality drift over time, and multi-location operations get consistent products.
+Second, consistency.
+Automation eliminates human variability — the same profile produces identical results every batch, with no operator-to-operator drift, no quality decay over time, and identical product across multiple locations.

 | Comparison | Manual (per batch) | Automated (per batch) |